Great Calusa Blueway

 Discounts cannot be combined

-20% for bringing your own camping gear and sea kayak (must be approved by Burnham Guides as capable of overnight expeditions).
+20% for bringing your own camping gear and sea kayak (kayak and gear must be approved by Burnham Guides as suitable for overnight expeditions).

 50% for children under 12 in a tandem with parent